jasta/android-sqlite-server/README.md

 # AndroidSQLiteServer - Rich IPC friendly SQLite API for Android.

-AndroidSQLite solves a common problem developers face when they need the full flexibility and API simplicity of SQLiteDatabase but where it is necessary to use a ContentProvider for multiprocess / IPC purposes.
+AndroidSQLiteServer solves a common problem developers face when they need the full flexibility and API simplicity of SQLiteDatabase but where it is necessary to use a ContentProvider for multiprocess / IPC purposes.

 This package provides a drop-in API replacement for SQLiteDatabase but that can connect to a separate process to execute the database operations.
 Better